-Another factor that the committee considered in its decision was a wide-spread fear that many of the respondents to the questionnaire shared, namely that the overabundance of deer posed a distinct risk of transmitting Lyme disease to our residents.
-This issue was debated at the committee and no consensus was reached on whether an overabundance of deer would lead to an increased incidence of Lyme disease in River Forest.
-However, for more than 50% of the respondents to the questionnaire, the risk of Lyme disease and tickborne infections from an overabundance of deer in the village was rated either important or very important to them.
-Because of the justifiable fear that many residents have that the deer roaming the village may expose them or their children to what can be an
+Another factor that the committee considered in its decision was the wide-spread fear that many of the respondents had that the overabundance of deer posed a distinct risk of transmitting Lyme disease to our residents.
+This issue was heatedly debated at them committee and no consensus was reached on whether an overabundance of deer would lead to an increase incidence of Lyme disease in River Forest.
+However, for more than 50% of the respondents to the questionnaire, the risk of Lyme disease and tick-borne infections from an overabundance of deer in the village was rated either important or very important to them.
+Because of the justifiable fear that many residents have that the deer roaming the village may expose them or their children to what can be an incredibly debilitating disease, the committee believes that the village must do whatever it can to alleviate those fears

-- incredibly debilitating disease, the committee believes that the village must do whatever it can to alleviate those fears. - 2.
-The committee also recommends that the village engage in a program to educate the village residents on steps they can take to avoid property damage from deer.
+- 2. The committee also recommends that the village engage in a program to educate the village residents on steps they can take to avoid property damage from deer.
 This includes suggesting deer resistant plants and the use of deer repellants.
-One suggestion that was proposed would be to partner with the Good Earth Nursery to educate residents and to stock deer resistant plants.
+One suggestion that was proposed would be to partner with the Good Earth Nursery to educate resident and to stock deer resistant plants.
 One member of the committee proposed that the village subsidize such plants offered at Good Earth.
-Also, the committee thinks that the village needs to better promote and make more accessible the vast library of deer management information that it already has on its website.
+Also, the committee thinks that they village needs to better promote and make more accessible the vast library of deer management information that it already has on its website.
 While the information contained in the website is valuable, it is too difficult to navigate to at present.
 To make the best use of the information, the availability of that information should be advertised on the village's homepage and reminders about its availability should be mentioned in the village correspondence with residents.
 The committee also thinks that the village should specifically ban the feeding of deer by residents.
 While it is already illegal under Illinois law, the questionnaire disclosed that many residents are nonetheless leaving food out for deer.
 A village ordinance would reinforce that this behavior is not acceptable. - 3.
 At least one member of the committee believes that the village should make the Deer Management Ad Hoc Committee a permanent standing committee.
 This committee could be charged with overseeing the education program and assessing the effectiveness of the culling program.
-At the very least, the committee thinks that the village should reissue the questionnaire (or create a new one) each year as one metric that can be used to assess whether to continuing the culling program. - 4.
-The Committee recommends that the Village Board obtain an understanding of all the safety measures prior to entering into the Intergovernmental Agreement.
+At the very least, the committee thinks that the village should reissue the questionnaire (or create a new one) each year as one metric that can be used to assess whether to continuing the culling program.